chenboran/firesight-wiki-clone/op-absdiff.md

 The comparison image &rarr; <br>
 <img src="https://github.com/firepick1/FireSight/blob/master/img/mog2.jpg?raw=true">

-Note that the absolute difference of the two is red and green.
-This happens because the absolute difference is a per-channel difference of each color. <br>
+Note that the absolute difference of the two is not all green even though the only "difference" between the two images is that one has green text. <br>
 <img src="https://github.com/firepick1/FireSight/blob/master/img/absdiff.png?raw=true">